-During the nine months ended December 31, 2021, the Company entered into a Patent Assignment Agreement with International Business Machines Corporation ("IBM") to acquire an ownership interest in assigned patents.
-As consideration for the patents, the Company paid \$264,000 (including legal fees of approximately \$38,000) during the nine months ended December 31, 2021.
+On July 23, 2021, the Company entered into a Patent Assignment Agreement with International Business Machines Corporation ("IBM") to acquire an ownership interest in assigned patents.
+As consideration for the patents, the Company paid \$264,000 (including legal fees of approximately \$38,000).